Par2ival/Intro/README.md

 I know little about alot, and looking to learn alot more.

-Proficient but inefficient in Phython and looking to learn C.
+Proficient but inefficient in Phython, looking to improve on mu Bash and learn to code C (apparently is similar to Arduino...Yay).

 Like to tinker and build things.